-Accelerated Degree Program in GLID
+Accelerated Degree Program in Global Infectious Disease

 The M.S. in Global Infectious Disease program offers a special track aimed towards current undergraduate students in any undergraduate program at Georgetown University.
-Accelerated students are able to “double-count” 2 courses AND transfer 2 courses to their M.S. degree allowing students to complete their B.S. & M.S. degrees in a total of 5 years— reducing time and cost dedicated to the program.
+Accelerated students are able to “double-count” 2 courses AND transfer 2 courses to their M.S. degree allowing students to complete their B.A./B.S. & M.S. degrees in a total of 5 years— reducing time and cost dedicated to the program.

 Students currently in GU Undergraduate Programs will apply during their Junior Year and begin taking classes during their Senior Year of undergrad.